Go to Reviews.org AU Edition

 In essence, all of PureTalk USA’s wireless plans are unlimited plans.
 You won’t be charged a dime for going over your allotted data for the month.
 Instead, your data will be slowed down to a snail’s pace after you pass your data threshold.
 We’re not kidding when we say snail’s pace—your data speeds will drop down to 128 Kbps.
 With those speeds, it would take you about two hours to buffer an episode on Netflix.

 So, yes, you’ll never be charged for going over your data allotment, but the catch is that your data will slow down dramatically once you do.
 This is where Wi-Fi can really come in handy—the last thing you want is to be stuck in the DMV without any data.
-It’s a nightmare.
+That would be a nightmare.

 How do PureTalk USA plans compare?